 A substance-free environment is a dorm hall or mod in which all residents and their guests agree to keep their hall or mod free from substances at all times.
 Substances are defined to include alcohol, cigarettes, and other smoking materials, as well as illicit and illegal drugs.
 While there is an expectation for the entire community to comply with all College, local, state, and federal regulations regarding the use of alcohol and other drugs, the sub-free housing option provides an added measure of support for people who choose not to smoke, drink, or use other drugs.
 Residence life and housing is committed to maintaining substance-free communities within each of our residential areas in proportion to the desire for those spaces.

 Students must register for substance-free status each year in order to reside in a designated sub-free community.
+The deadline to register as substance-free before the 2015 housing lottery is Friday, April 10.

 How will I know if my substance-free registration has been received?